noahehall/theBookOfNoah/databases/mysql_new.md

         - without this clause the statement generates an error
     - see important keywords
   - `join`
     - link tables together base don columns with common data for purposes of seelecting, updating or deleting data
     - used by `select`, `update`, `delete`
+    - `on` indicate the pair of columns by which the tables are to be joined
+    - `using` instead of specifying `on`, specify the column name(s) that each table has in common
+      - thus you only need to list the column name  once
+    - `left`
+      - include all columns from the first table listed whether or join they exist in other tables
+    - `right`
+      - include all columns from the second table listed whether or not htey exist in other tables
+    - `natural`
+      - use whatever ID column all tables have in common
+    - `straight_join`
+      - cannot be used with left|right|natural
+      - explicity instruct mysql to read the tables as listed from left to right
+    - `use index`
+      - tell mysql which index it should check first
+    - `ignore index`
+      - which index to ignore
+    - `force index` force it to use a particular index
+      - see performance
   - `limit`
   - `load data infile`
   - `replace`